Table of Contents

 "One of the USB devices attached to this computer has malfunctioned, and Windows does not recognize it.
 For assistance in solving this problem, click this message."

 If your device is not recognized on your computer, try the six solutions below to make it show up again.
 We strongly recommend you follow the below methods in sequence.
-Since there are many reasons that lead to a Windows failed to recognize the USB device error, each method is for a specific scenario.
+Since many reasons lead to Windows failing to recognize the USB device error, each method is for a specific scenario.